Kidstoysstudio's ultimate activity book collection Download activity book

 Every child likes to play knights.
 The exciting battle between good and evil in a medieval setting.

 Dragons, princesses, castles, there is so much to discover in the knight world!
-LEGO has some nice packages that respond to this with their LEGO Kingdoms theme.
+LEGO has a number of nice packages that respond to this LEGO Kingdoms theme.

-LEGO Kingdoms is a sub-theme of LEGO Castle that was released in 2007.
+LEGO Kingdoms is a sub-theme of LEGO Castle which was released in 2007.
 The Kingdoms sub-theme was introduced in 2010 and ran until 2012.

 LEGO Kingdoms